-As of December 31, 2016 and 2015, noncontrolling interest of Sogou of \$165.6 million and \$125.3 million, respectively, was recognized in the Sohu Group's consolidated balance sheets, representing Sogou's cumulative results of operations attributable to shareholders other than Sohu.com Inc., and reflecting the reclassification of Sogou's share-based compensation expense from shareholders' additional paid-in capital to noncontrolling interest, the investments of shareholders other than Sohu.com Inc. in Preferred Shares and Ordinary Shares of Sogou, the repurchase of Sogou Series A Preferred Shares from noncontrolling shareholders in March 2014 and September 2015, and Sogou's repurchase of Class A Ordinary Shares from noncontrolling shareholders in June 2014.
+As of December 31, 2017 and 2016, noncontrolling interest of Sogou of \$623.8 million and \$165.6 million, respectively, was recognized in the Sohu Group's consolidated balance sheets, representing Sogou's cumulative results of operations attributable to shareholders other than Sohu.com Inc., and reflecting the reclassification of Sogou's share-based compensation expense from shareholders' additional paid-in capital to noncontrolling interest, the investments of shareholders other than Sohu.com Inc. in Sogou, Sogou's repurchase of Pre-IPO Series A Preferred Shares from noncontrolling shareholders in March 2014 and September 2015, and Sogou's repurchase of Pre-IPO Class A Ordinary Shares from noncontrolling shareholders in June 2014 and January 2017.